enatividad/practice_empire_flippers/README.md

   development env will work properly
   - you need to set `secret_key_base`
   - you need to set `hubspot[:hapikey]`
+- run `bin/rails credentials:edit --environment test` with the same
+  considerations as well
 - run `bin/rspec` to execute the test suite

 ## Production Environment Setup